SekiroRong/OneReward_GUI/README.md

 ```

 ### Object Removal with Lora
-As the base model flux fill have undergone heavy SFT for object generation, the improvement on removal is not obvious. we release a lora for object removal separately and might be helpful for you.
+As the base model flux fill have undergone heavy SFT for object generation which cause it gain only 15% usability for object removal, the improvement on removal is not obvious. we release a lora for object removal separately and might be helpful for you.

 ```python
 import torch